mateusz0612/lombard/README.md

+# Projekt Lombard
-# Projekt Lombard.
-Inżynieria Oprogramowania 2022.
+# Inżynieria Oprogramowania 2022.